SlowBubble/video-spreadsheet/IMPLEMENTATION_m12e.md

 - Updated space key handler in present mode to check for `short=1` URL param
 - Only uses shortConfig when `short=1` is present in URL
 - In regular present mode (without `short=1`), plays normally from paused position
-- Falls back to old shortStartMs/shortEndMs fields for backward compatibility

-## Backward Compatibility
+## Migration Complete
-- Old `shortStartMs` and `shortEndMs` fields are still maintained
+- Old `shortStartMs` and `shortEndMs` fields have been removed
-- Migration logic automatically converts old data to new format
-- Fallback logic ensures old projects still work
+- Migration code has been removed
+- All projects now use the new `ShortConfig` structure